Using the TinyMCE rich text editor in Bryntum Grid

 Adding TinyMCE to your app

 Now, let’s create a custom TinyMCE input field that we can use as a custom editor for cells in the Description column.
-This will allow us to format and add images to the description text.
+This will allow us to format the description text and add images to the cell.

 To use TinyMCE, you first need to create an account.
 You can sign up for a free account, which includes a 14-day trial of advanced features.
 No credit card details are required.